studymind-vortex/studymind/README.md

 - **Local mode depends on your own machine/tunnel.** If Ollama or ngrok stops, AI requests in local mode will fail.
 - **API key mode requires OpenAI-compatible endpoints.** Providers with non-standard APIs may require backend customization.
 - **Free ngrok URLs are ephemeral** — the URL changes on every restart, so each user must refresh their value in Profile -> AI Endpoint unless they use a static tunnel domain.
-- **Render cold starts** — the free tier spins down after inactivity; the first request may take ~30 seconds to respond.
+- **Render cold starts** — the free tier spins down after ~15 minutes of inactivity; the first request after sleep takes ~30 seconds to respond, which exceeds the 10-second health check timeout.
+Upgrade to a paid Render instance to avoid this.
+- **`VITE_RAG_BACKEND_URL` is baked at build time** — adding or changing this variable in Vercel requires a redeploy to take effect.

 ### Common error: `expected 768 dimensions, not 1536`